 Day 2: At Sea

-At the entrance to spectacular Geirangerfjord, Alesund has been voted the most beautiful town in Norway, and not only because of its location.
-The town burned to the ground in 1904 and was rebuilt in Art Nouveau style, with a few added elements from Nordic mythology – a longboat here, an image of Thor there.
+At the entrance to the spectacular Geirangerfjord, Alesund has been voted the most beautiful town in Norway, and not only because of its location.
+The town burned to the ground in 1904 and was rebuilt in Art Nouveau style, with a few added elements from Nordic mythology-a longboat here, and image of Thor there.